harrisonlab/phytophthora/10300_analysis/10300_analysis_v2.md

 	SigP_headers=gene_pred/ORF_sigP/$Organism/$Strain/"$Strain"_ORF_sp_names.txt
 	cat $FastaFile | grep '>' | sed -r 's/>//g' | sed -r 's/\s+/\t/g'| sed 's/=\t/=/g' | sed 's/--//g' > $SigP_headers
 ```

 Due to the nature of predicting ORFs, some features overlapped with one another.
 A single ORF was selected from each set of overlapped ORFs.
 This was was
+selected on the basis of its SignalP Hmm score.
+Biopython was used to identify
+overlaps and identify the ORF with the best signalP score.

+Due to the nature of predicting ORFs, some features overlapped with one another.
+A single ORF was selected from each set of overlapped ORFs.
+This was was